labgrid-project/labgrid/doc/configuration.rst

 USBMassStorage
 ~~~~~~~~~~~~~~
-A USBMassStorage resource describes an USB stick.
+A USBMassStorage resource describes a USB memory stick or similar device.

 .. code-block:: yaml